AndrewCathcart/auth0-auth-service/README.md

 ## Cross-stack authorization

 This is very useful in a microservices setup.
 For example, you have an Auth Service (this service) which owns anything auth/user-related, and a bunch of other services that require user authorization.

-Fear not, it is very easy to make your authorizer work anywhere else in your AWS account.
+Easy to make your authorizer work anywhere else in your AWS account.

 When defining Lambdas in other services, simply define the `authorizer` as well and provide the ARN of your `auth` function (found in the AWS Console or via `sls info`).